RenjithRajagopal89/AoC/README.md

 ## Method and results

-Program named 'syntax_scoring' accepts paramter as file where inputs are provided.Once executed, program outputs the total syntax score found for corresponding input.
+After successful compilation,a program named 'syntax_scoring' accepts parameter as file where inputs are provided.Once executed, program outputs the total syntax score found for corresponding input.

 Program assume following input factors
 * Input contains only combination of 8-characters {,},[,],(,),<,>
 * Syntax total score falls in range that std::uint64_t can accomodate